rinconm/rag-indexer-chat/README.md

 # RAG Indexer + Chat
-A fast, local-first Retrieve-Augmented Generation (RAG) indexing system built using LlamaIndex and SQLite.
+A fast, local-first Retrieval-Augmented Generation (RAG) indexing system built using LlamaIndex and SQLite.
 Index your project files, power intelligent search, and run local chat with local LLMs (default Ollama).

 ---

 ## How it works (high‑level)
-1. indexer.py walks the target directory, splits files into chunks, embeds them with a HuggingFace model, and stores everything in index/sqlite.db via custom SQLite back‑ends.
+1. **indexer.py** walks the target directory, splits files into chunks, embeds each chunk with a HuggingFace model, and stores everything in **index/sqlite.db** via custom SQLite back‑ends.

-2. chat.py loads the index, employs a hybrid retriever (embedding + keyword filter), builds a prompt with retrieved context, and streams the answer from your local LLM.
+2. **chat.py** loads the index, employs an embedded retriever (optionally filtered by automatic keywords), builds a prompt with retrieved context, and streams the answer from your local LLM.

 ---